- CJSO Dinner & Speaker Series

 Carol presented about Miyuki Beads.
 Miyuki Beads are a type of seed bead that are made in Japan.
 What makes them different from other beads is they are made with precision and lock together to make a smooth surface for a necklace or a woven product.

-DATE: Wednesday, April 20, 2016
+: Wednesday, April 20, 2016

 TIME: 6:00 p.m. – 9:00 p.m.